|Guide||♦||4 Triplogs||0 Topics|

 Redwall Break Route

-Overview: The Skeleton Point Route leads through a break in the Redwall and deposits you on the South Kaibab Trail just above the switchbacks around the halfway point.
-It’s a short route at just over a half mile but gains a thousand feet in that span.
-The route can be followed in either direction but it’s safer ascending.
+The Skeleton Point Route leads through a break in the Redwall and deposits you on the South Kaibab Trail above the switchbacks around the halfway point.
+It’s a short route at just over a half-mile but gains a thousand feet in that span.
+The route can be followed in either direction, but it’s safer ascending.

-Hike: The route starts on the Tonto Trail a little under a half mile west of the South Kaibab Trail.
+The route starts on the Tonto Trail a little under a half-mile west of the South Kaibab Trail.
 Start by identifying the break in the Redwall.
 You can follow the wash or the sloping Bright Angel Shale.
 The sloping Bright Angel Shale is the easiest route.
-As you proceed towards the break, you’ll need to aim to the right in order to proceed through the Muav Limestone.
-Continue on and you will see signs of foot traffic and a use trail as you near the break.
+As you proceed towards the break, you’ll need to aim to the right to proceed through the Muav Limestone.
+Continue, and you will see signs of foot traffic and a use trail near the break.
 Follow the use trail to the break and begin making the scramble up.
 Be careful because there is scree and loose rock along the route.

 This is a great route to combine with the Miner’s Route for an express hike up from the river.

 This is a moderately difficult hike.

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.